ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-ie.md

 ### Organizations <a name="organizations"></a>

-If you are adding a large number of domain names to your Zimbra service, it may be useful to group them together by associating them with an "organization".
+If you are adding a large number of domain names to your Zimbra service, it may be useful to group them together by associating them with an "Organization".
 From your Zimbra service, click `Organization`{.action}.

 ![zimbra](images/zimbra_organization_tab.png){.thumbnail .w-400}